-Prehistory: Durham University holds extensive prehistoric collections with over 500 objects.
+Prehistory: Durham University holds a small prehistoric collections with over 1000 objects.
 These include small flint blades, or 'microliths', made by hunters who lived in the Durham Dales in about 7000 BC, stone arrowheads and axes, and rare cup and ring marked stones produced by the region's first farmers between 2300 and 1500 BC.
-The Bronze stone and metal tools and weapons, pottery vessels and jet jewellery.
+The Bronze Age collection includes two hoards from Gilmonby, County Durham, which represent some of the most significant late Bronze Age finds in northern England, and a hoard from Egglestone The collection also includes the Houghall sword and a complete cist burial from Brandon.